 Updated 1 Aug 2019

 You can now support the work of Living Hope Ministries via Stewardship and Give.net.
 Please click on the button below.

-For further information, please do not hesitate to get in touch with us via our contact page.
+For further information, please do not hesitate to contact us.

 Points to consider